mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/06-web-servers.markdown

   explains how Nginx can be used instead of Apache in some cases for better performance.

+* [rwasa](https://2ton.com.au/rwasa/) is a newly released web server written in Assembly with no external dependencies that tuned to be faster than Nginx.
+  The benchmarks are worth taking a look at to see if this server could fit your needs if you need the fastest performance trading off for as of yet untested web server.

 * [Rate Limiting with Nginx](http://lincolnloop.com/blog/rate-limiting-nginx/)
   covers how to mitigate against brute force password guessing attempts using Nginx rate limits.